 1. Ongoing Updates

 This is a no-brainer, but stay far away from themes that haven’t been updated in some time.
-The Internet evolves rapidly and themes will also need to evolve and adapt.
+The Internet evolves rapidly, and WordPress themes must also evolve and adapt.

-A software development team should always release updates of their software, ideally on a set schedule.
-This is to iron out bugs and issues (that will always exist) and to include new, necessary features.
+A software development team should always release updates to their software, ideally on a set schedule.
+This is to iron out bugs and issues (that will always exist) and to include new, value-adding features.

 2. Good Support

 With most themes, you can have a peek into their support forums.
 Use it.
 Have a look around to see what’s going on in there, what types of issues users are reporting, how the developers are responding, etc.